MadisonM2026/INST377_Final/README.md

 NutriTrack

-Description of your project: Our project is a site that collects and displays the nutritional information.
-Users will be able to track thier calories, find nutrition facts, and search for new recipies.
-Description of target browsers (iOS?
-Android?
-Which ones?): Our site is most compatible with IOS users.
+Our project is a site that collects and displays the nutritional information.
+Users will be able to track thier calories, find nutrition facts, and search for new recipes.
+Our site is most compatible with IOS users.

 Link to Developer Manual:

 Welcome to the NutriTrack Developer Manual.
 This document is designed to help future developers understand, run, and continue building upon this application.